toastdriven/nutoastdriven/posts/2023/11/10/falling-in-love-with-preact.md

 But, as the title alludes to, I want to talk about a library I haven't seen many talk about: [Preact](https://preactjs.com/).

+> **Note:** This is not a "hate" article.
+React & the mentioned other libraries all have their strong suits, or deserve credit for introducing new ideas.
+I just want to sing the praises of a library I'm enjoying.

 ## What is Preact?

 Preact is a Javascript library that allows you to easily build a component-based UI.
 If you've ever worked with any React, [Vue.js](https://vuejs.org/), or similar, the terminology/feature-set/architecture will be very familiar.